View Annotations in sequence views

 - Stacked.
 The labels are offset so that the text of all labels is visible.
 This means that there is varying distance between each sequence line to make room for the labels.

 - Show arrows.
 Displays the end of the annotation as an arrow.
-This can be useful to see the orientation of the annotation (for DNA sequences).
+This can be useful to see the orientation of the annotation (for nucleotide sequences).
 Annotations on the negative strand will have an arrow pointing to the left.

 - Use gradients.
 Fills the boxes with gradient color.